G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/tag-rules/reserved-tags.md

 <img src="https://assets.gcore.pro/docs/waap/waap-rules/tag-rules/monitored-tag-analytics-page.png" alt="WAAP requests graph on the Analytics page">

-Requests affected by the **Monitor** action will also appear in the graph and table.
+Requests affected by the **monitor** action will also appear in the graph and table.

-### The difference between the Monitor tag and Monitor action
+### The difference between the monitor tag and monitor action

 The **monitor tag** significantly differs from the **monitor action** in custom rules.

 When you add the monitor tag to a request, it won't affect WAAP's behavior.
 If the request is potentially dangerous, it will be blocked.
-The monitor tag only ensures that such requests are visible via the Monitored Requests filter on the
+The monitor tag only ensures that such requests are visible via the **Monitored Requests** filter on the <a href="https://gcore.com/docs/waap/analytics#waap-page" target="_blank">WAAP</a> analytics page.

 However, if you apply the monitor action to a custom rule, it will determine how WAAP handles requests.
 Specifically, it will monitor and allow any requests to your domain, even if those requests aren't safe.